dfinity/ICRC/ICRCs/ICRC-103/ICRC-103.md

 }
 ```

-The endpoint returns up to `take` allowances of the from_account.owner, starting with the allowance between `from_account` and `to_account`.
+The endpoint returns up to allowances of the from_account.owner, starting with the allowance between `from_account` and `to_account`.

 ## 4. Semantics

 Outstanding allowances, as specified in the ICRC-2 standard, are represented as a map from pairs of accounts to allowances.
-To specify the behavior of `icrc191_list_allowances`, the set of pairs `(Account, Account)` is ordered lexicographically.
+To specify the behavior of `icrc103_list_allowances`, the set of pairs `(Account, Account)` is ordered lexicographically.
 Let `first_subaccount` be the lexicographically first subaccount (the default subaccount, i.e., the all-0 32-byte string).
 Let `caller_principal` be the principal of the caller.

-The `icrc191_list_allowances` method behaves as follows:
+The `icrc103_list_allowances` method behaves as follows:

 * If `from_account` is not provided, it is instantiated as `Account{caller_principal, first_subaccount}`.
 * If `from_account.subaccount` is not provided, it is instantiated with `first_subaccount`.